Facts at a Glance About It’s Tough to be a Bug:

 Hopper is the bad guy of the story and is very large.
 He can be especially scary for children, even if they’ve seen the movie.
 Hopper on a screen is a bit scary.
 An Audio-Animatronics Hopper bigger than your parents is quite another thing!
 With over 70 separate functions that bring him to life, he’s one of Disney’s most advanced Audio-Animatronics characters.
 Hopper and his gang of trouble-making bugs show up to get revenge on the humans in the audience, because he feels that humans treat bugs so badly.

-Queue, pre-show & boarding for It’s Tough to be a Bug
+Queue, pre-show & seating for It’s Tough to be a Bug

 The outside path leading to the theater is partially shaded by mature trees, but there are still patches of full sun.
 It can be quite hot in warm weather.
 It’s long and winds around and then inside the massive Tree of Life tree trunk.